Who We Are

 In the fall of 1992, four students looked into ways to improve lives of Asian American students at the University of Notre Dame.
 Students Erica Deiparine '94, Natasha Filipski, Henry Mark '92, Jeannie Wong '94 and advisor Priscilla Wong initiated the forming of the club now known as Asian American Association of Notre Dame.
 According to the club's constitution, the purpose of AAA is to better promote an appreciation of Asian and Asian American cultures and to provide a comfortable setting for social interaction of Asian American students at ND.

-Become an official AAA member by paying club dues to the current club treasurer. $5.00 goes a long way considering all the services AAA provides throughout the year.
-You must be a dues-paying member in order to participate in certain activities (e.g. conferences or other out-of-town trips), receive other benefits (e.g. seeing who else is staying on campus during fall or spring break), and have the privilege of voting in spring elections.
+Become an official AAA member by paying club dues to the current club treasurer. $10.00 goes a long way considering all the services AAA provides throughout the year.
+You must be a dues-paying member in order to participate in certain activities (e.g. conferences or other out-of-town trips), receive other benefits (e.g. free or discounted admissions to AAA-associated events), and have the privilege of voting in the spring elections.

 As far as the Student Activities Office is concerned, a club is only as large as the number of people who have paid dues.
 The CCC then uses this official membership figure in determining the club's financial allocation for the following year.